 I was not sure if he should lead me or protect me from behind in case I slipped, but I suppose he acted in both roles.
-We chatted once in a while, and gasped for fresh air while climbing up.
-We took a break a few times and one time we stopped for longer and rested on flat ground with unblocked view of Bali in front of us.
+We chatted once in a while and gasped for fresh air while climbing up.
+We took a break a few times and one time we stopped for longer and rested on flat ground with an unblocked view of Bali in front of us.

 Suddenly he stretched out his arm and pointed a finger at one place far in front.

 “Yes,” I said, nodding my head.